The contingency reserve fund (CRF) in strata corporations

-Contributions to the CRF are approved in the annual budget by a majority vote of the owners and collected through strata fees.
+Contributions to the CRF are approved in the annual budget by a majority vote of owners.
+CRF contributions are collected through strata fees, which are based on unit entitlement.
 Contributions to the CRF are not refundable to owners.
-Typically, the CRF will have contributions from current and previous strata lot owners.
-CRF contributions are usually based on the unit entitlement of each strata lot in the strata corporation.

 Other funds may also be added to the CRF including: surplus funds from the previous year's operating fund; surplus funds from a special levy (as long as the surplus funds owing to each strata lot is $100 or less); or sale of assets.